Homemade Waffle Iron Spice Cookies

 I think you'd be surprised at the amazing health benefits of using organic spices in your foods, and these cookies use a wide spectrum of them, contributing to all of the great flavors and nutrition.
 Check out the powerhouses of nutrition you can find in each of these great spices:

-Allspice, a traditional medicine, is used to relieve digestive complaints, notably intestinal gas, abdominal pain, and indigestion.
-It also possess antioxidant, anti-inflammatory, cancer-fighting, sedative, antiseptic, antiviral and anti-fungal properties.
+- Allspice, a traditional medicine, is used to relieve digestive complaints, notably intestinal gas, abdominal pain, and indigestion.
+It also possesses antioxidant, anti-inflammatory, cancer-fighting, sedative, antiseptic, antiviral and anti-fungal properties.

 With this much nutrition in every delicious bite, these are almost irresistible to make every day of the week.